NotDak/NotDak/README.md

-- 👋 Hi, I’m @NotDak
+- 👋 Hi, I’m @NotDak i am 13
 - 👀 I’m interested in ...
+Fivem Coding & Development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ... c/c
 - 💞️ I’m looking to collaborate on ...
+Fivem related stuff
 - 📫 How to reach me ...
+Discord: NotDak#5658 Twittter: NotDakK

 <!---
 NotDak/NotDak is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.